TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: Numerical predictions for the azimuthal asymmetry

+In our computations the ratio of convolutions $R$ violates the positivity bound within what is usually expected to be the range of validity of TMD factorization $q_{T} < Q/2$, as shown in Figure \ref{violation}.
+This problem originates from the very small $b$ region.
+This is clear from Figure \ref{violation}, where we compare the results for the two ways to ensure that $b_T \geq b_0/Q$ in the perturbative Sudakov factor that we discussed earlier: $\mu_{b} \to \mu_{b}'$ or $\mu_{b} \to \tilde{\mu}_{b}'$.
+The region where the asymmetry starts to become sensitive to how the very small $b$ region is treated roughly corresponds to the region where the positivity bound is violated.
+As far as we know this is the first instance of an azimuthal asymmetry to display sensitivity to the very small $b$ region well within what is commonly considered the TMD region.
+Since the replacement $\mu_{b} \to \mu_{b}'$ leads to slightly smaller asymmetries, we adopt that choice in what follows, but for $q_T < Q/4$ that choice does not really matter.

-We observe that the $q_{T}$-spectrum broadens and the estimated uncertainty band from the unknown nonperturbative contributions becomes smaller with increasing $Q$ (all curves are shown only for $q_T \leq Q/2$ in order to remain in the TMD regime).
-Generally the maxima of the convolutions increase towards smaller $Q$, except for the $Q=3$ GeV case.
+Returning to the discussion of Figure \ref{illustration}, generally the maxima of the convolutions increase towards smaller $Q$, except for the small $Q$ cases.
 For $q_{T} \Co[f_{1}^{g} \Delta]$ this can be understood from the significant relative decrease in magnitude of the perturbative $f_{1}^{g}$ tail for smaller $Q$ values in combination with the Sudakov factors, where the $B$-term is then of large influence.
-The decrease of $q_{T} \Co[wh_{1}^{\perp g} \Delta_{h}]$ for $Q=3$ GeV is, on the other hand, predominantly due to the Sudakov factors as the perturbative $h_{1}^{\perp g}$ tail at these $x$ values stays approximately constant with varying $Q$.
+The decrease of $q_{T} \Co[wh_{1}^{\perp g} \Delta_{h}]$ is, on the other hand, predominantly due to the Sudakov factors as the perturbative $h_{1}^{\perp g}$ tail at these $x$ values stays approximately constant with varying $Q$.

 The differences in behavior of the two convolutions depends on various factors: the differences between the tails of the TMDs, the Sudakov factors and the type of Bessel function.
 The product of the tail with the Sudakov factors will go to zero at large $b_{T}$ and the presence of $h_{1}^{\perp g}$ in a convolution contributes to reducing the magnitude of the integrand and to $b_{T}$-broadening.
 The $h_{1}^{\perp g}$ tail is naturally suppressed by order $\alpha_s$ in comparison to the $f_{1}^{g}$ tail.
-However, $\alpha_{s}(\mu_{b_*}')$ is growing with $b_{T}$, up to its upper value $\approx \alpha_{s}(b_{0}/b_{T,\text{max}})$, and the $h_{1}^{\perp g}$ tail becomes larger in comparison with the $f_{1}^{g}$ tail at large $b_{T}$.
+However, $\alpha_{s}(\mu_{b_*}')$ is growing with $b_{T}$, up to its upper value $\approx \alpha_{s}(b_{0}/b_{T,\text{max}})$, and the $h_{1}^{\perp g}$ tail can become larger in comparison with the $f_{1}^{g}$ tail at large $b_{T}$.
 This effect becomes more pronounced for smaller $x$.